oracle/oci-ansible-modules/README.md

 ## Documentation

-Full documentation, including prerequisites, installation and configuration instructions, can be found [here](https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/ansible.htm).
+Documentation to get started and details about prerequisites, installation and configuration instructions, can be found [here](https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/ansible.htm).

+FAQs, technical design documents and development HOWTOs, and web documentation for the OCI Ansible modules can be found [here](https://oracle-cloud-infrastructure-ansible-modules.readthedocs.io).

 ## Help